-Sub Area 5 is the smallest sub area and is located along the perimeter of south Lake Union and includes parcels directly west of Interstate 5 and also parcels along the lower portion of the south slope.
+Sub Area 5 is the smallest sub area and is located along the perimeter of south Lake Union.
 All of the zoning in this sub area is greater than single family, with the exception of a small pocket.
 Many of the existing older housing stock has been torn down to make way for new townhouse dwellings.
 This trend toward redevelopment to higher density housing has had a significant impact on land values.
-This sub area is within close proximity to the south Lake Union business district where there are a number of large employers including Amazon, and numerous bio-tech companies.
-This has increased demand for housing which has been reflected in the market.
+This sub area is within close proximity to business districts.

 Sub Area 9 is the largest of the three sub areas and includes the majority of the top, flat portion of the hill as well as the area known as the "South Slope".
 The top of the hill is desirable due to its walkability, and access to the Queen Anne business district shops and restaurants.
 The south slope, which is closest to the downtown Seattle business district, provides easy access to employers and many cultural and recreational opportunities around Seattle Center and downtown Seattle.
-Many of the properties on the

-South Slope have expansive views of downtown Seattle and/or Puget Sound, both of which have substantial impacts on land values.
+Many of the properties on the South Slope have expansive views of downtown Seattle and/or Puget Sound, both of which have substantial impacts on land values.
 This area tends to have the highest grade homes, and the highest property values.